fac26/goth-kking/README.md

 How did you debug issues that arose?

 Apply structured techniques to problem solving to identify and resolve issues and debug basic flaws in code (S7)

-Test

-How did you verify your project worked correctly?

-Identify and create test scenarios which satisfy the project specification (S6)

-Did writing automated tests catch any bugs?

-Analyse unit testing results and review the outcomes, correcting errors.
-(S4)

 ### Clone Repo